 In the absence of the Connext student loan, Launch is quick to recommend the Ascent private student loan.
 This loan is available for undergraduate and graduate students who need to borrow between $2,000 and $200,000.

-Ascent student loans are currently available with fixed rates ranging from 5.41% to 14.46% and variable rates ranging from 4.25% to 13.25%, with 5, 10, and 15-year repayment terms available.
+Ascent student loans are currently available with fixed rates ranging from 5.41% to 14.46% and variable rates ranging from 4.25% to 13.25%, with repayment terms of 5, 10, and 15-year available.
 Ascent also offers a cosigned loan product with slightly lower rates.